Untitled novella (magic realism, science and literary fiction), in progress

-In the end, the friends question what is meant by a borrowed life forged from the forces of dispossession.
+In the end, the friends question what it means to borrow a life.
 Finding your place is important.
 Why does it feel like for half our lives we search for this feeling, and by the end long to see it how it was before?
 But the coming of ages can’t be stopped; it’ll come and go just the same.

 The neighborhood is always changing.